lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 *Artwork: “closed minded”, Chema Mendez, 2024 ([source](https://x.com/mendezmendezart/status/1799553221255409921))*

 > A Blind Certainty doesn't listen.
 It won't consider questions.
 It has no
 > doubts.
-It has seen itself decide in the mirror of others' minds.
-It doesn't
+It has already seen itself decide in the mirror of others' minds.
+It
-> seek opposing views.
+> doesn't seek opposing views.
 It ignores counter evidence.
-It is blind and unaware of
+It is blind and
-> itself, seeing only what it prefers.
-It doesn't care if it has been deceived.
+> unaware of itself, seeing only what it prefers.
+It doesn't care if it has been
-> It never admits who benefits.
-Fully ingesting choice, it has become its
+> deceived.
+It never admits who benefits.
+Fully ingesting choice, it has become
-> choosing.
+> its choosing.
 >
 > Who deceives us into seeing only what we prefer?
 Who hides from us all that is
 > uncomfortable or undesired?
-Who will save us from our own ignorance &
+What words can reach us when we stop listening?
-> belligerence?
+> Once our heart has closed, who can return it to wonder?

 # Questioning Certainty
 ![Artwork: “closed minded”, Chema Mendez, 2024](../../images/crossroads-sander_bos.jpeg)